-The imagotype is the most frequent type of combined brand, in which the isotype and the logo act together, but both elements can be recognized separately without losing identity, since both have a well-defined graphic personality.
+The imagotype is the most frequent type of combined brand, in which the isotype and the logo act together.

-It consists of creating a logo from a person's handwritten signature.
+It consists of creating a logo from the handwritten signature of a person.

-They are logos whose design is based on a character or mascot , be it an animal, a person, a cartoon or an object.
+They are logos whose design is based on a character or mascot, be it an animal, a person, a cartoon or an animated object.

-This logo has sufficient graphic identity and does not depend on the mascot to survive and in fact can be omitted and the brand will be easily recognized.
+This logo has sufficient graphic identity and does not depend on the mascot to survive, in fact it can be omitted and the brand will be easily recognized.

-While the logo provides identity, the mascot directly communicates the value and culture to customers, and reinforces the institutional image, since many times the mascots maintain the colors of the logo.
+While the logo gives identity, the mascot directly communicates value and culture to customers, and reinforces the institutional image, since they often maintain the colors of the logo.

 Why use a mascot logo?

-The mascot is associated with good luck and reflects the spirit of the organizations with which it is associated.
+The mascot is associated with good luck and reflects the spirit of the organizations with which it is linked.